Adasha/wrap-chars/README.md

 - `tagName` - The type of element that will be wrapped around each character.
 Default is `'span'`.
 - `className` - The class name that can be applied to each wrapped element.
 Default is *none*.
 - `spaceChar` - The character to replace spaces with, if specified.
 This can be an HTML entity, such as `'&ensp;'`.
 Default is *none*.
+- `skipClass` - If specified, any element with a matching class name will be ignored.